98 Random Acts of Kindness To Do With Your Child - Baby Chick

 12. Buy School Supplies for a Teacher

 Whether through a donation app or directly to the teacher, every little bit helps when teachers are trying to buy supplies for their classroom.
-Teachers pay out-of-pocket so often that it’s become expected of them.
-Help lighten the burden a bit.
+Teachers often pay out of pocket, so this will help lighten the burden a bit.

 13. Help Someone With Their Homework